 No one will be able to modify or delete archived data.
 KRS Archived data is protected utilizing the same procedures and controls described in the IdenTrust ECA CPS Section 5.5.3.
-The KED sensitive fields are encrypted with separate from the used to encrypt the KRS data and the KED data for archive.
-The KRS archive data being backed up, including the KED, is encrypted using .
+The KED sensitive fields are encrypted with 2048 RSA separate from the AES-256-CFB used to encrypt the KRS data and the KED data for archive.
+The KRS archive data being backed up, including the KED, is encrypted using AES-256-CFB.
 The escrowed Encryption Keys stored in the KED sensitive fields are not decrypted for this process.
-The password for the encryption of the archive copies is written to CD-ROM.
+The password for the AES 256-CFB encryption of the archive copies is written to CD-ROM.
 A checksum is produced from the CD-ROM to further protect that data.
 Once that is completed the contents are placed into a metal lockbox.
 These lockboxes are inventoried, logged and sealed with padlocks under dual control.
-The labels on the boxes provide no indication of their contents that is decipherable to anyone outside of the company.
-These boxes are then transported by bonded courier to the offsite vault that is described in section 5.1.6 of the IdenTrust ECA CPS.
+The labels on the boxes provide no indication of their contents that is described in section 5.1.6 of the IdenTrust ECA CPS.
 IdenTrust's procedures ensure multi-party control and segregation of duties.
 Only Trusted Role employees preauthorized by the CIO or VP of Operations may call the offsite storage facility for media.